Last updated on February 25th, 2024 at 09:43 am

 Circumferential and lateral grooves with the help of open shoulder design channel water and ice for proper traction and grip while reducing the chances of hydroplaning on standing water

 Sequenced pitching to reduce cabin noise and vibration for a quiet and comfortable ride all season

 Tread notches, and 3D sipes on the shoulder provide extra biting edges on light snow and deep snow terrains

 Cut tread design with tread sipes and notches delivers proper grip on dry roads, and with the help of soft shoulders, somewhat smooth cornering is achievable as well.

 Specifications & Features

-800 treadwear rating is what excites the durability freak like me, with that, A and A ranking on traction and temperature, is all that an all-season driver ever asked for.
+800 treadwear rating is what excites the durability freak like me; with that, an A and A ranking on traction and temperature is all that an all-season driver ever asks for.
 And this Yokohama tire is right on the mark.